bero158/pibooth-rfid/README.rst

   comment DEVEL = 1
   Set PLUGIN_ROOT to the absolute plugin path.

-Here below the new configuration options available in the `pibooth`_ configuration.
+Below are the new configuration options available in the `pibooth`_ configuration.
 **The keys and their default values are automatically added to your configuration after first** `pibooth`_ **restart.**

 .. code-block:: ini